Animal Behavior & Learning

 - Sometimes it is difficult to differentiate between reflexes and complex behavior.
 Complex behavior may be made up of several reflexes.
 For example: walking, running, and jumping are all learned behaviors, but they involve several reflexes such as those that control balance.

-- Animals often are thought of as intelligent when they are easily trained by humans to do certain behaviors.
-But animals do amazing things in their own natural environments.
-For example, certain octopuses demonstrate complex problem-solving skills.
-Compared to some of their relatives, octopuses may be quite intelligent.
+- How intelligent are animals?
+Animals are as intelligent as they need to be to survive in their environment.
+They often are thought of as intelligent if they can be trained to do certain behaviors.
+But animals do amazing things in their own habitats.
+For example, certain octopuses demonstrate complex problem--solving skills.
+Compared to other invertebrates, octopuses may be quite intelligent.
+Chimpanzees (Pan troglodytes) are considered to be the most intelligent of the apes because of their ability to identify and construct tools for foraging.

 Chimpanzees are one of the few species that learn to use tools.
 They